 Authorities and residents are now attempting to track down the owner of the dog.

 The dog was chained in the backyard of the neighbors’ house because they had been asked to watch the 3- or 4-year-old pet.
 However, according to Captain Phillip Patterson of the Sheriff’s Office of Cabarrus County, they haven’t heard from the owner in five months.
-He said that the couple was trying to get rid of the dog since they couldn’t get into contact with the owner.
+He said that the couple was trying to get rid of the dog since they couldn’t get in contact with the owner.

 According to Patterson, the incident occurred at approximately 4:15 p.m. at the home of Jimmy and Carol Smith as they were celebrating Jimmy Smith’s birthday.
-Two children played in the back yard while the adults were inside the house.
+Two children played in the backyard while the adults were inside the house.

 According to Patterson, one of the children came too close to the dog and was bitten on the face, neck, and leg.

 The dog was shot and killed by Jimmy Smith before deputies arrived, said Patterson.
-The boy was taken to Carolinas Medical Center-Northeast for treatment and remained in surgery much of the evening.
+The boy was taken to Carolinas Medical Center-Northeast for treatment and remained in surgery for much of the evening.